yashika0432/SPOTIFY-UI/README.md

 - **Browse Section** to explore albums, artists, and playlists.
 - **Search Simulation** (frontend only, no backend integration).

-> Note: All music and playlists are simulated for frontend demonstration purposes only.
+> Note: All music and playlists are simulated for frontend purposes only.

 ## 💻 Technologies Used